 Medicine is a wide-ranging field that requires a diverse skill set and huge knowledge base of its practitioners.
 Almost anyone can fit into a particular branch of medicine, no matter their background.
 However, there are characteristics common to all good doctors.

-A Good Doctor is:
+A good doctor is:

-– Fred Hollows, New Zealand-Australian eye surgeon and founder of The Fred Hollows Foundation which has restored the sight of millions of people around the world.
+– Fred Hollows, New Zealand-Australian eye surgeon and founder of The Fred Hollows Foundation, which has restored the sight of millions of people around the world.